Mining Architectural Information: A Systematic Mapping Study: Results

-\textbf{Architectural information clustering} denotes the approaches that employ clustering based techniques to mine architectural information from various sources.
-Architectural information clustering based approaches count 25.8\% (23 out of 89 approaches).
+\textbf{Architectural information clustering} denotes the approaches that employ clustering-based techniques to mine architectural information from various sources.
+Architectural information clustering-based approaches count 26.3\% (25 out of 95 approaches).
 The clustering techniques aim at reducing the amount of data by categorizing or grouping similar data items together into subsets or clusters \citep{saxena2017review}.
 The goal is to create clusters with internal coherence, placing similar objects in the same group, and assigning dissimilar objects to different groups.
 In this sense, documents that belong to a certain cluster should be as similar as possible and dissimilar from documents in other clusters.
-We identified two types of architectural information clustering based approaches employed in the selected studies: partitional clustering (e.g, {[S43]}) and hierarchical clustering (e.g., {[S68]}).
-In addition, these approaches operate in two ways: automatic and semi-automatic (see Table \ref{SammazationOf_Autom_Approaches} and Table \ref{SammazationOfSemi-Autom_Approaches}).
+We identified two types of architectural information clustering-based approaches employed in the selected studies: partitional clustering (e.g., {[S43]}) and hierarchical clustering (e.g., {[S68]}).
+In addition, these approaches operate in two ways: automatic and semi-automatic (see the Automatic Approaches and Semi-automatic Approaches sheets in the Supplementary Material \citep{dataset}).